louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### Guidance for incorporating FDA processes into the ACC / AHA clinical practice guideline methodology: a report of the American college of cardiology / American Heart Association joint committee on clinical practice guidelines [^e1c65925].
 Journal of the American College of Cardiology (2025).
 High credibility.

-Phosphodiesterase-5 inhibitors with antihypertensive medications—Phosphodiesterase-5 inhibitors are described as a safe and effective therapy for erectile dysfunction that can be administered with antihypertensive medications; caution should be exercised when sildenafil, tadalafil, vardenafil, and avanafil are coadministered with CYP3A4 inhibitors or ingested with grapefruit juice or alcohol, which may increase the risk of hypotension, and these drugs should not be taken with nitrates due to the risk of severe hypotension.
+Phosphodiesterase-5 inhibitors with antihypertensive medications — Phosphodiesterase-5 inhibitors are described as a safe and effective therapy for erectile dysfunction that can be administered with antihypertensive medications; caution should be exercised when sildenafil, tadalafil, vardenafil, and avanafil are coadministered with CYP3A4 inhibitors or ingested with grapefruit juice or alcohol, which may increase the risk of hypotension, and these drugs should not be taken with nitrates due to the risk of severe hypotension.

 ---

 ### Male chronic pelvic pain: AUA guideline: part I evaluation and management approach [^453fd7cd].
 The Journal of Urology (2025).
 High credibility.

-Phosphodiesterase 5 inhibitors (PDE5-I)—tadalafil for chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) is the most studied; an RCT and several uncontrolled studies showed improvement after daily use of 5 mg tadalafil.
+Phosphodiesterase 5 inhibitors (PDE5-I) — tadalafil for chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) is the most studied; an RCT and several uncontrolled studies showed improvement after daily use of 5 mg tadalafil.
 In a randomized trial, 140 young men (aged 45 or younger) with moderate to severe CP/CPPS and concomitant erectile dysfunction (ED) received either 5 mg daily tadalafil or placebo for 6 weeks; when compared to placebo, the tadalafil group was significantly better at 6 weeks for NIH-CPSI total, urinary, and QOL subscores, while post-treatment pain subscores did not differ significantly.
-Compared to baseline, 51% of the tadalafil group versus 5% of the placebo group reported ≥25% score reduction.
+Compared to baseline, 51% of the tadalafil group versus 5% of the placebo group reported ≥ 25% score reduction.
 Safety guidance states tadalafil should not be used concomitantly with nitrates; concomitant use of medications such as nonselective α-adrenergic antagonists and cytochrome P450 inhibitors should be assessed for possible drug interactions; and potential adverse events include back pain, dyspepsia, headache, and dizziness.

 ---